 It took me forever to watch Night Watch.
-The not so official copy of it sat in my cabinet for years before I finally watched it.
+The DVD sat in my cabinet for years before I finally watched it.
 The first few scenes of the movie - it seemed so irreverent.
 Not how I like my fantasy.
 But something possessed me to pop it into the DVD and watch it on my parents' widescreen LCD TV (the only way to watch this movie, IMHO) on Christmas Day while we were opening our presents.

 My siblings and I ended up so riveted on the movie that we forgot the presents.

 Unfortunately, halfway the subtitles simply disappeared, and on the same day itself I hopped over to Subang Parade to buy an original copy which cost me RM60+.
 But oh, it was worth every sen.